 Pedro has over 25 years of experience in the software industry.
 He has worked in finance, aviation, consultancy, media and retail industries and built a wide range of software, ranging from embedded systems to cloud-based distributed applications.

-He has lived in Portugal (Lisbon), Brazil (São Paulo), Spain (Madrid, Barcelona), Netherlands (Hilversum), Belgium (Gent) and currently he is based in the UK (London), where he focuses on educating and inspiring other developers.
+He has lived in Portugal (Lisbon), Brazil (São Paulo), Spain, Netherlands (Hilversum), Belgium (Gent), London (UK) and currently he is based in Spain (Barcelona), where he founded Cokaido and focuses on educating and inspiring other developers.
 He has spent hundreds of hours in pairing sessions as well as coaching and mentoring developers at all levels of proficiency.
 His tutoring experience covers almost every aspect of software development: programming basics, object-oriented and functional design principles, refactoring legacy applications, pragmatic testing practices, architectural decisions and career development choices.

 Describing himself as a Software Craftsman, Systems' thinker, Agile technical coach, entrepreneur, philosopher, restless traveler – all blended with Venetian humor – Marco learned coding in Basic on a Commodore when he was nine years old.
 He graduated from Venice University in 2001 with a degree in Computer Science.